-Applicants who have completed a Post-graduate Diploma in media or related discipline are eligible for admission into MMC.
+Applicants who have completed a Post-graduate Diploma in media or related discipline are eligible for admission into the MMS Programme.

-Subject to the approval of the Departmental Board and the Dean, School of Graduate Studies, students seeking to transfer from another recognized institution may be credited with up to a maximum of one-third of the total number of credits required for the MMC.
-A transfer student must meet existing Departmental and Faculty requisites for the MMC.
+Subject to the approval of the Departmental Board and the Dean, School of Graduate Studies, students seeking to transfer from another recognized institution may be credited with up to a maximum of one-third of the total number of credits required for the MMS Programme.
+A transfer student must meet existing Departmental and Faculty requisites for the MMS Programme.

-The programme shall extend four semesters for full time and at least six semesters for part time students.
+The Programme shall extend four semesters for full time and at least six semesters for part-time students.

-In each semester, courses shall be drawn from core. optional and approved additional non-media optional courses at the appropriate level taken from Departments in other Faculties, by permission of the Media Studies Graduate Board and by the Department offering the course.
+In each semester, courses shall be drawn from core, optional and approved additional non-media courses taken from Departments in other Faculties at the appropriate level, and with the permission of the Media Studies Board and the Department offering the course.